1Dmarc1/CompassTracker/README.md

 # CompassTracker

 **CompassTracker** is a Minecraft Spigot plugin that transforms compasses into player-tracking devices.
-Instead of pointing to the world spawn, compasses will direct players to the nearest player, adding excitement to survival games, manhunts, and other multiplayer scenarios.
+Instead of pointing to the world spawn, compasses will direct players to the nearest player.

 ## Features